PostHog/posthog.com/contents/blog/how-to-start-a-growth-team.md

 ## 1. The answer is in your data

+Thomas' first move was to talk to growth engineers at other startups and they all said the same thing: "It's all about finding the right data."

-"It's all about finding the right data," Thomas was told.
-Taking this to heart, they built dashboards to monitor essential metrics, funnels, and user flows.
-They used these to answer questions such as:
+Taking this to heart, his team built dashboards to monitor essential metrics, funnels, and user flows impacting acquisition and retention.

+Let's Do This is a marketplace for discovering and signing up for endurance events, such as marathons or triathlons, so they used the dashboards to answer questions like:

 - Where are bookings coming from?
 - What are the most common user journeys?
 - Where do users drop off in the journey?
 - What features are the most engaging for our users?

 Once they had this data, their next focus was on finding the significant drop-offs and improving them.
-This led Thomas to the next piece of advice:
+This led Thomas to the next piece of advice...

-## 2. Talk to your customers and build what they need
+## 2. Talk to your customers.
+Build what they need

 Once the growth team knew where the drop-offs were, the next step was figuring out why they happened and what to do about it.

 In the case of Let's Do This, their target metric was *number of bookings*.
 They noticed a large drop-off during the booking flow and decided to investigate.
 They sent emails to the customers who dropped off, offering Amazon gift cards in exchange for a 30-minute call.

-They learned that when booking events like marathons, their customers need to be confident that it's right for them (after all, they spend months training for it!).
-This would lead to hesitation.
+They learned that when booking events like marathons, their customers need to be confident that it's right for them – they spend months training for them, after all.
+This lead to hesitation – "is this event _really_ the right one for me?"

 Thomas and his team brainstormed solutions.
 Eventually, they built features to improve trust signals, and this significantly increased their bookings.